Doxylamine: Insomnia

-The first-generation sedating antihistamines diphenhydramine, doxepin, doxylamine, and pyrilamine are the most widely used medications in the world for preventing and treating insomnia.
-As of 2004, doxylamine and diphenhydramine, which are both over-the-counter medications, were the agents most commonly used to treat short-term insomnia.
+The first-generation sedating antihistamines diphenhydramine, doxylamine, and pyrilamine are the most widely used medications in the world for preventing and treating insomnia.
+As of 2004, doxylamine and diphenhydramine, which are both over-the-counter medications in some countries, were the agents most commonly used to treat short-term insomnia.
 As of 2008 and 2017, over-the-counter antihistamines were not recommended by the American Academy of Sleep Medicine for treatment of chronic insomnia "due to the relative lack of efficacy and safety data".
 Neither version of their guidelines explicitly included or mentioned doxylamine, although diphenhydramine was discussed.
 A 2015 systematic review of over-the-counter sleep aids including doxylamine found little evidence to inform the use of doxylamine for treatment of insomnia.

-A major systematic review and network meta-analysis of medications for the treatment of insomnia published in 2022 found that doxylamine had an effect size (standardized mean difference (SMD)) against placebo for treatment of insomnia at 4 weeks of 0.47 (95% CI 0.06 to 0.89).
+A major systematic review and network meta-analysis of medications for the treatment of insomnia published in 2022 found that doxylamine had an effect size (standardized mean difference (SMD)) against placebo for treatment of insomnia at four weeks of 0.47 (95% CI 0.06 to 0.89).
 The certainty of evidence was rated as moderate.
-No data were available for doxylamine in terms of longer-term treatment (3 months).
-For comparison, the other sedating medicines assessed, doxepin and trimipramine (both of which are tricyclic antidepressants) had effect sizes (SMD) at 4 weeks of 0.30 (95% CI –0.05 to 0.64) (very low certainty evidence) and 0.55 (95% CI –0.11 to 1.21) (very low certainty evidence), respectively.
+No data were available for doxylamine in terms of longer-term treatment (three months).
+For comparison, the other sedating medicines assessed, doxepin and trimipramine (both of which are tricyclic antidepressants) had effect sizes (SMD) at four weeks of 0.30 (95% CI −0.05 to 0.64) (very low certainty evidence) and 0.55 (95% CI −0.11 to 1.21) (very low certainty evidence), respectively.

 Doses of doxylamine that have been used for sleep range from 5 to 50 mg, with 25 mg being the typical dose.